AMERICA'S GUN CULTURE: Second Amendment interpretation central to national debate over firearms, public safety

 The discussion about private ownership compared to firearm use for a militia is “kind of done and dusted after Heller,” in Blocher’s opinion.

 “That’s not the main area where things are being hashed out now,” Blocher said.
-“The main questions now are (about) we have this individual personal right, what kinds of regulations are consistent with that right?
+“The main questions now are, ‘We have this individual personal right – what kinds of regulations are consistent with that right?’
 That’s the more immediate interesting conversation.”

 Both the Supreme Court and Congress have recently weighed in on the issue.

-New York law required applicants to have “proper cause” for wanting a concealed carry license.
-The state’s courts interpreted that to mean an individual had to show a special need for a permit, more than just generally wanting to protect themselves or their property.
+New York’s law required applicants to have “proper cause” for wanting a concealed carry license.
+The state’s courts interpreted that to mean that an individual had to show a special need for a permit, more than just generally wanting to protect themselves or their property.

 The court, by a 6-3 ruling, held that “New York’s proper-cause requirement violates the Fourteenth Amendment by preventing law-abiding citizens with ordinary self-defense needs from exercising their Second Amendment right to keep and bear arms in public for self-defense,” in a majority opinion written by Justice Clarence Thomas.